 Diabetes prior to the start of your policy?

 If you are new to private medical insurance and suffer from a chronic condition such as diabetes prior to the inception date, it is essential you confirm your condition at the point of quotation.
 In most cases, your condition would be excluded from cover if there is no known medical cure.
 If diabetes has been diagnosed prior to the start date of your cover, you must make your broker or insurer aware.

 At SMP Healthcare our experts are happy to give you guidance as to what cover is available and from which providers.
 We talk to you about your own specific medical conditions and then speak to the underwriters for you.
 Please do not hesitate in calling to make the most of our knowledge and expertise in relation to any aspect of your healthcare cover and policy benefits.

-The Company Cash Plans do not tend to exclude cover for pre-existing conditions.
-Individual cash plans however do exclude cover for pre-existing conditions in many cases.
-Please ensure that you check what would be excluded before taking out any type of policy.
+A company cash plan does not tend to exclude cover for pre-existing conditions.
+Individual cash plans, however, do exclude cover for pre-existing conditions, in many cases.
+Please ensure you check what would be excluded before taking out any type of policy.
 This applies if you have diabetes or any type of chronic condition.
-There is no point in taking out a policy that you will be unable to claim on.
+There is no point taking out a policy you will be unable to claim on.

 The NHS offers excellent levels of cover for people with chronic conditions.
 If you are at the end of a very long waiting list, then you do have the option to self-fund your treatment in a private hospital or facility.
 Costs and appointment times do vary by consultant and treatment type.
 We would recommend you contact your local private hospital for clarification of any charges and appointment waiting times.
 If you cannot access insurance for diabetics, then self-funding your treatment is an option.